 IIC respects the privacy and security of your personal information and your educational records.
 We are required by law to provide this policy notice and to explain to you how we will collect, use, and safeguard your personal information.
 This notice is intended for all currently enrolled students.
-Annual notice of this policy may be found in this catalog.
+Annual notice of this policy may be found in the school's catalog.

-Collection and use of personal and educational records: The school collects information from numerous sources including your enrollment application, and other forms.
-We also obtain information due to transactions you have with us or that we have with third parties on your behalf.
+Collection and use of personal and educational records: the school collects information from numerous sources including your enrollment application, and other forms.
+We also obtain information due to transactions you have with us or that we have with 3^{rd} parties on your behalf.
 We use that information to provide you with products and/or services you have requested from us and in order to comply with reporting and/or other legal requirements or mandates.

-You should be advised the school may allow access to your educational records without your consent in order to comply with requests from governing authorities including but not limited to accrediting bodies, the Department of Education, and the State of CT.
-Records will be released to such agencies in order to fulfill the duties, orders, or to assist the school in fulfilling its missions and objectives, School staff members with a legitimate interest in the records, that IIC administration cleared, in connection with a student's request for or receipt of financial aid, as necessary to determine the eligibility, amount, conditions of the financial aid, or to enforce the terms and conditions of that aid.
-This may include third party servicers that help IIC in Title IV funding and our delinquency management.
+You should be advised the school may allow access to your educational records without your consent in order to comply with requests from governing authorities including but not limited to accrediting bodies, the Department of Education, the State and others as related to our status as a candidate school for programs.
+Records will be released to such agencies in order to fulfill the duties, orders, or to assist the school in fulfilling its missions and objectives.
+School staff members with a legitimate interest in the records, that IIC administration cleared.
+In connection with a student's request for or receipt of financial aid, as necessary to determine the eligibility, amount, conditions of the financial aid, or to enforce the terms and conditions of that aid.
+This may include 3rd party servicers that help IIC in Title IV funding and our delinquency management.

-Safeguarding records: The School keeps student educational and financial records in the schools administrative offices, locked in fireproof file cabinets.
+Safeguarding records: The school keeps student educational and financial records in the schools administrative offices, locked in fireproof file cabinets.
 All electronic data is also safeguarded and backed up into a remote location in case of a computer malfunction.
 We restrict access to your non-public personal information to those employees who have a specific business purpose in utilizing your data.

 Release of information with your consent: Students or parents of a dependent minor may authorize the release of information to outside/third parties.
-Requests should be made to an IIC administrator, or a requested form signed by the student or parent of the dependent minor.
+Requests should be made to a school administrator, or a requested form signed by the student or parent of the dependent minor.
 Blank release forms will not be approved and no information will be released without the student's consent.